crystal-lang/rfcs/text/0012-timers.md

 ## Data structure: min pairing heap

-A min-heap is a simple, fast and efficient tree data structure, that keeps the smaller value as the HEAD of the tree (the rest isn't ordered).
+A min-heap is a simple, fast and efficient tree data structure, that keeps the smallest value as the HEAD of the tree (the rest isn't ordered).
 This is enough for timers in general as we only really need to know about the next expiring timer, we don't need the list to be fully ordered.